ThreatConnect-Inc/threatconnect-developer-docs/docs/python/victims/_metadata/associations/crud/delete.rst

     for victim in victims:
         print(victim.name)

-        # remove the association between this victim and the incident with the ID: 654321
+        # remove the association between this victim and the incident
-        victim.disassociate_group(ResourceType.INCIDENTS, 654321)
+        victim.disassociate_group(ResourceType.INCIDENTS, incident_id)

-        # remove the association between this victim and the URL indicator: http://example.com/
-        victim.disassociate_indicator(ResourceType.URLS, 'http://example.com/')

-        # remove the association between this victim and the victim with the ID: 333333
-        victim.disassociate_victim(333333)

         # commit the changes to ThreatConnect
         victim.commit()